canonical/snapd/interfaces/builtin/README.md

 The allow-auto-connection key is the final key considered when snapd is evaluating automatic connection of interface plugs and slots.
 If this key evaluates to `true`, then this plug/slot combination is considered a valid candidate for automatic connection.
+In this context allow-connection is ignored.

 Automatic connection will happen normally only if there is one single candidate pairing with a slot for a given plug.

-### Supported rules
+### Supported rule constraints

 Each of the keys seen before (`allow/deny-installation`, `allow/deny-connection`, and `allow/deny-auto-connection`) has a set of